Mind the Gap (Year)

 When picking a destination to visit – English speaking countries seemingly were first choice.
 The US and Australia topped the poll with a surprising entry coming in at number three - the UK and Western Europe.
 This was closely followed by Canada and Thailand.

-Did you find this useful?
+1 people found this useful.
 You must sign up or log in to vote.